jewel/clearskies/README.md

 The Software
 ------------

-The software contained in this repository is a proof-of-concept of the protocol, written in ruby.
+The software in this repository is a proof-of-concept of the protocol, written in ruby.
 It (currently) consists of a background daemon and a command-line interface to control that daemon.

 Status